 Can I receive a prenatal massage at any stage of pregnancy?

 Yes, contrary to popular belief, massage is safe throughout pregnancy.
-A mum-to-be can receive a pregnancy massage at any stage of pregnancy–for example, during the first, second, or third trimester–given she’s in a good health state.
+A mum-to-be can receive a pregnancy massage at any stage–for example, during the first, second, or third trimester—provided she’s in good health.

 Who should avoid getting a pregnancy massage?